maximnl/mais/docs/overview.md

 Welcome to MAIS documentation.
 # Abstract
-MAIS is a time series data framework for reporting, planning and management applications.
-It is a production ready (Azure/SQL Server) data scheme with algorithmes which is oriented towards intensive/periodic data processing.
-It helps to replace or reinforce the existing ETL processes such that:
+MAIS is a time series data framework written in T-SQL for reporting, planning and operations management applications.
+A game changer for a manager, report team and ICT in ways how we combine, share, store and process reporting data.
+- Manager cannot build new reports from a data warehouse.
+Too complex.
+Now they CAN.
+- Report builders cannot influence ETL process, it is behind the walls.
+Now they CAN.
+- ETL staff needs to focus on performance and quality of data.
+Now they CAN.

+MAIS shines in periodic reporting context helps to replace or reinforce the existing ETL processes such that:
-- involve frequent data/definitions changes,
+- involve data/definitions/systems changes,
 - depend on specific business configuration/parameters or calculations,
 - require a different from a datawarehouse update cycle,
 - require legacy, data freeze, long history of data, versions of data,